ansys/pyworkbench/doc/source/user-guide.rst

 You can upload and download data files to and from the server using the ``upload_file()`` and ``download_file`` methods.
 The client-side working directory is used to hold these files unless absolute paths or target directories are specified.
 There is also a working directory on the server for the same purpose.
-To obtain the server’s working directory, you can use the the ``GetServerWorkingDirectory()`` Workbench query that runs on the server.
+To obtain the server’s working directory, you can use the query ``GetServerWorkingDirectory()`` in the scripts that run on the server.

-This code uploads all part files with a given prefix, all AGDB files in the working directory, and another file outside of the working directory from the client to the server:
+This code uploads all part files of a given prefix and all AGDB files in the working directory, along with another file outside of the working directory, from the client to the server:

 .. code-block:: python